SkylineCommunications/dataminer-docs-connectors/connector/doc/NVIDIA_Onyx_Manager.md

 - **IP address/host**: The polling IP of the device.
 - **IP port**: The IP port of the device, by default *80*.

+### Initialization

+On the [General - HTTP Connection](#general---http-connection) page, fill in the credentials so that the HTTP-related parameters can be polled.

+### Web Interface

+The web interface is only accessible when the client machine has network access to the product.

 ## Usage
-When creating an element using this connector, apart from the element name and the protocol fields, IP Addresses for both HTTP and SNMP Connection are need to be filed.

 ### General

-This page displays the following general information: **System Name, System Description, System Location, System Contact, System Up Time** and other general parameters.
+This page displays the **System Name, System Description, System Location, System Contact, System Up Time**, and other general parameters.

 ### General - HTTP Connection

 This page displays the configuration parameters for the HTTP connection.
 A successful login must be performed in order to poll the HTTP-related parameters.

-- **Username**: The user account used for login to the device.
+- **Username**: The user account used to log in to the device.
 - **Password**: The password associated with the user account.

 ### Detailed Interface Info